Olympiastadion (Berlin): 1936–1945: Olympiastadion

 The capacity of the Olympiastadion reached 110,000 spectators.
-It also possessed a special stand for Adolf Hitler and his political associates.
-At its end, aligned with the symmetrically-designed layout of the buildings of the Olympischer Platz and toward the Maifeld, was the Marathon Gate with a big receptacle for the Olympic Flame.
+It also possessed a VIP stand.
+At its end, aligned with the symmetrically designed layout of the buildings of the Olympischer Platz and toward the Maifeld, was the Marathon Gate with a big receptacle for the Olympic Flame.

 Maifeld

 The Maifeld (Mayfield) was created as a huge lawn (11.2 hectares, 28 acres) for gymnastic demonstrations, specifically annual May Day celebrations by the government.
 The area was surrounded by 19 metres of land elevation (62 ft), even though the Olympiastadion (to the east) was only 17 metres (55 ft) high.
 The total capacity was 250,000 people, with 60,000 in the large stands that extended at the west end.

 Also located there were the Langemarck-Halle (below) and the Bell Tower (rising high).
 The walls were built with sturdy stone from the area of the Lower Alps, and also feature equine sculptures (work of Josef Wackerle).
 This consisted of huge halls built under the stands of the Maifeld.
 Pillars were raised on which hung flags and shields commemorating all the forces that participated in a battle fought in Langemark (West Flanders, Belgium) on 10 November 1914, during the First World War.
 Since 2006, the ground floor is home to a public exhibit providing historical information on the area of the former Reichssportfeld.

 During the 1936 Olympics, the Maifeld was used for polo and equestrian dressage events.

 After the Second World War, the occupying forces of the British Army (Berlin Infantry Brigade) annually celebrated the King's or Queen's Official Birthday on the Maifeld and used it for a variety of sporting activities including cricket.
-Starting in 2012, Maifeld became home to the Berlin Cricket Club.
+Starting in 2012, Maifeld became home to the cricket clubs of Berlin.